Lisa Simone

-Lisa Simone Kelly (born Lisa Celeste Stroud, September 12, 1962) is an American singer, composer and actress, known for her work on and off Broadway, in Rent, The Lion King, Aida, and Les Miserables.
-She is the only child of the late musician and civil rights activist Nina Simone from her marriage to police detective Andrew Stroud and is the executive producer of the Netflix documentary What Happened, Miss Simone?
-Simone's albums include Simone on Simone, All is Well, My World, and Live at the Edge.
+Lisa Simone Kelly (born Lisa Celeste Stroud; September 12, 1962) is an American singer, composer and actress, known for her work both on Broadway and off-Broadway, in Rent, The Lion King, Aida, and Les Miserables.

+She is the only child of musician and civil rights activist Nina Simone from her marriage to police officer Andrew Stroud.
+She served as the executive producer of the Netflix documentary What Happened, Miss Simone?
+(2015), which documented the personal life of her family and her mother.

+Simone's work as a musician includes the albums Simone on Simone, All is Well, My World, and Live at the Edge.

 Biography

-As a child, Simone often lived with relatives and friends due to her mother's busy touring schedule, her parents' tempestuous marriage, as well as Nina's mental health problems.
+Lisa Simone Kelly was born on September 12, 1962, in Mount Vernon, New York, the only daughter of musician and civil rights activist Nina Simone and her second husband Andrew Stroud, a police officer.
+Growing up, Lisa often lived with relatives and friends due to her mother's busy touring schedule, her parents’ tempestuous marriage, as well as her mother's mental health problems.
+In the 1970s, she lived with her mother in Switzerland, where she attended the International School of Geneva.
 Later in life, Simone alleged that her mother was emotionally and physically abusive, driving her to the point of contemplating suicide until finally going to New York to live with her father.

-As a young adult, Simone served in the United States Air Force for over 10 years as an engineering assistant stationed at Davis Monthan in Tucson, Arizona, Osan Airbase in South Korea, and Rhein Main Air Base in Frankfurt, Germany.
+As a young adult, Simone served in the United States Air Force for more than 10 years as an engineering assistant stationed at Davis Monthan in Tucson, Arizona, Osan Air Base in South Korea, and Rhein-Main Air Base in Frankfurt, Germany.
 She is a veteran of the Gulf War.
 After being honorably discharged, Simone sang background for various European artists and was part of the Spanish artist Raphael's touring chorus.

 Simone's theatrical stage debut was in a national tour of the Andrew Lloyd Webber rock musical Jesus Christ Superstar, as a Soul Sister, Simon, and understudy for Mary.
 In 1996, she continued her career as a swing and female understudy in the original Broadway production of Rent at which time she also performed the roles of Aida in Disney's Aida and Nala in The Lion King.
 Later that year, Simone performed the lead role of Mimi Marquez in Rent's first national tour, from November 1996 to April 1998.
 She was nominated for both a Helen Hayes Award and a Jefferson Award for her performances.